MichaelCurrin/python-twitter-guide/development.md

 > Guide for running the docs site

+If you're just working on content, then you'll probably like the [Remote setup](#remote-setup) instructions so you can setup your own Github Page site which builds on commits to master on Github.
+No local setup needed.

+If you're working more on styling, menus or moving content, then the [Run locally](#run-locally) section will be great for you to run a local web server.
+Then you can make changes in the IDE and see the browser live reload to see your changes instantly.

 ## Working with the docs site

-The Github Pages site is served from the `docs` directory and uses DocsifyJS a single-page JS application which builds an elegant site focused on documentation.
+The Github Pages site is served from the `docs` directory and uses Docsify.JS - a single-page JS application which builds an elegant site focused on documentation.

 Mostly you'll just have to write markdown and not have to learn any templating syntax or config values.